Tongues are wagging in Bridgerton's season two trailer

 Netflix has unveiled the first teaser trailer for the season two of Bridgerton.
-The hit drama debuted at the end of 2020 and quickly established itself as Netflix's then biggest-ever show, ensuring that a second season was swiftly ordered.
+The hit drama debuted at the end of 2020 and quickly established itself as Netflix's then biggest-ever show, meaning a second season was swiftly ordered.

 The shift in action has led to departure of the show's breakout star.
 While Phoebe Dynevor, who played Daphne, is back, Regé-Jean Page, who played her husband, has departed.